 What does the Bible say about ghosts?

-Are ghosts real?
 In the King James Version of the Bible, the word ghost appears 108 times.
 Of these, the word is never used in the sense of the disembodied spirit of someone who has died.
 It is used in only two ways.
 First, it is used in the phrase “to give up the ghost,” meaning “to die.”
 Second, it occurs as the title, “the Holy Ghost,” the third person of the Godhead or Trinity.
-The Bible refers to the spirits of the dead as “familiar spirits,” as in intimate association, personal, or one well acquainted (see, Leviticus 19:31, Deuteronomy 18:11; 2 Kings 21:6; Isaiah 8:19, etc.) and warns against having anything to do with them.
+The Bible refers to the ghosts or spirits of the dead as “familiar spirits,” as in intimate association, personal, or one well acquainted (see, Leviticus 19:31, Deuteronomy 18:11; 2 Kings 21:6; Isaiah 8:19, etc.) and warns against having anything to do with them.

 Feature Article: Who wrote the Bible? // Seven deadly sins?